Sonny Siebert: Boston Red Sox

-On June 10, 1966, Siebert pitched a no-hitter against the Washington Senators.
-He was third in the American League in earned run average (ERA) in 1967.
-Siebert had a 12–10 record in his final full year in Cleveland, in 1968.
+Although ranking third in ERA for the second time in three years, Siebert's 1967 record was 10-12.
+In 1968, he had a 12–10 record.
+This was his final full year in Cleveland.
 He was traded along with Joe Azcue and Vicente Romo from the Indians to the Boston Red Sox for Ken Harrelson, Dick Ellsworth, and Juan Pizarro on April 19, 1969.
-Siebert spent five seasons with the Red Sox and was named an All-Star in 1971.
-He was traded in 1973 to the Texas Rangers, and then played for the St. Louis Cardinals, San Diego Padres, and Oakland Athletics.
+Siebert spent all or part of five seasons with the Red Sox and was named an All-Star in 1971.
+Siebert was the most recent American League pitcher to hit two home runs in one game, until July 27, 2023, when Shohei Ohtani matched him.
+Siebert accomplished the feat for the Red Sox on September 2, 1971, against the Baltimore Orioles, before the introduction of the designated hitter.